dojo/shim/README.md

 This package provides functional shims for ECMAScript, access to the Typescript helpers, and a quick way to include the polyfills needed to run Dojo 2 in the browser.

 It is targeted at providing function shims for ECMAScript 6 and beyond targeted at ECMAScript 5.
-It is different other solutions of shimming or polyfilling functionality, in that it does not provide the functionality via augmenting the built in classes in the global namespace.
+It is different than other solutions of shimming or polyfilling functionality, in that it does not provide the functionality via augmenting the built in classes in the global namespace.

 There are two exceptions to this.
 One is the `Promise` object, which needs to be globally available for async/await operations.
 The other exception is the `Symbol` functionality, in that the well-known symbols need to be located off of the global `Symbol` object in order to ensure that the correct symbol is referenced.